-Intervention VE G. H Name vYF Stamaril Use Investigational product Licensed Active comparator IMP and NIMP IMP IMP Type Vaccine Vaccine Dose Powder and diluent for suspension Powder and diluent for suspension Formulation for injection for injection Unit Dose Strength Each single dose of 0.5 mL contains 5 Log CCID 50 /dose of lyophilized vYF-247 attenuated strain of YF virus Each single dose of 0.5 mL contains at least 1000 IU of 17D-204 attenuated strain of YF virus Excipients/Diluent Diluent for reconstitution: sterile 0.4% sodium chloride solution Diluent for reconstitution: sterile sodium chloride solution Dosage Levels 0.5 mL per dose 0.5 mL per dose Number of Doses / Dosing Interval 1 dose at D01 1 dose at D01 Route of Administration SC injection SC injection Site of Administration Deltoid area in the upper arm Deltoid area in the upper arm Sourcing Provided by the Sponsor Provided by the Sponsor Packaging and Labeling Each dose of the 2 vaccines (vYF and Stamaril) will be in an individual box that will be identified by a dose number.
-Each box will contain a vial with the powder of YF vaccine and a pre-filled syringe containing the diluent.
-Each box of vaccine dose will bear both detachable and fixed labels for identification Current/Former Names or Aliases Not applicable Not applicable Batch Number TBD TBD
+Intervention Name vYF YF-VAX Use Investigational product Licensed Active comparator IMP and NIMP IMP IMP Type Vaccine Vaccine Dose Powder and diluent for suspension Powder and diluent for suspension Formulation for injection for injection Unit Dose Strength Each single dose of 0.5 mL contains 5 Log CCID 50 /dose of lyophilized vYF-247 attenuated strain of YF virus Each single dose of 0.5 mL contains at least 4.74 Log plaque-forming units (PFU) of 17D-204 attenuated strain of YF virus Excipients/Diluent Diluent for reconstitution: sterile 0.4% sodium chloride solution Diluent for reconstitution: sterile 0.9% sodium chloride solution Dosage Levels 0.5 mL per dose 0.5 mL per dose Number of Doses / Dosing Interval 1 dose at D01 1 dose at D01 Route of Administration SC injection SC injection Site of Administration Deltoid area in the upper arm Deltoid area in the upper arm Sourcing Provided by the Sponsor Provided by the Sponsor Packaging and Labeling Each dose of the different vaccines (vYF and YF-VAX) will be in an individual box that will be identified by a dose number.
+Each box will contain a vial with the powder of YF vaccine and either a pre-filled syringe (for vYF vaccine) or a vial (for YF-VAX vaccine) containing the diluent.
+Each box of vaccine dose will bear both detachable and fixed labels for identification.
+Current/Former Names or Aliases Not applicable YF-VAX® Batch Number TBD TBD